lupyuen/lupyuen.github.io/src/display3.md

 (Yeah needs cleanup)

-Next we enable the Clocks and deassert the Resets for the __Display Subsystem__...
+Next we enable the VOUT Clocks and deassert the VOUT Resets for the __Display Subsystem__...

 ```c
 // Enable the Clocks for Video Output / Display Subsystem